 What animals can you see in Tarangire National Park?

 Tarangire National Park is a good place for animal viewing with the park habituating large numbers of animals and also well known for inhabiting the large numbers of elephants in East Africa.
 A visit to Tarangire National Park offers an opportunity to see the large strong herds of over 3000 elephants, possibly the only place to see them in large numbers.
-Tarangire is also a home to the known oldest elephant to give birth to twins.
+Tarangire is also home to the known oldest elephant to give birth to twins.

-The other common spotted animals include the waterbuck, giraffe, dik dik, impala, eland, Grant’s gazelle, vervet monkey, banded mongoose and olive baboons.
+The other common spotted animals include the waterbuck, giraffe, dik dik, impala, eland, Grant’s gazelle, vervet monkey, banded mongoose, and olive baboons.
 Tarangire Park also habituates large numbers of predators and the most spotted include the lions, leopards, cheetah, caracal, honey badger, and African Wild dog.

-For a great wildlife viewing experience during safari in Tanzania, a visit to Tarangire Park is very much recommendable and not disappointing.
+For a great wildlife viewing experience during a safari in Tanzania, a visit to Tarangire Park is very much recommendable and not disappointing.
 Take a short trip to the park or have it customized to your extended Tanzania safari and have an adventure in the elephant land.

 Tarangire National Park Tanzania Map

-Best Tarangire Safaris Packages
+Best Tarangire Safari Packages

 10 days Tanzania lodge Safari is one of our amazing long Tanzania luxury safari packages offering a visit to the most interesting wildlife viewing destinations in Tanzania.